StarArawn/kayak_ui/rfcs/rfc-3-layout-callbacks.md

 #### `Layout`

-While we could just use morphorm's `Rect` type here, it might be best to create our own `Layout` type to replace it.
-This allows us to define our own methods and impls on it in ways we couldn't do with morphorm.
-It also means that a breaking change in morphorm's `Rect` wouldn't affect our end-users.
+While we already have a `Rect` struct that carries this type of data, it might be better to split away from using this struct directly in case we need to add/remove fields.
+So we'll create a `Layout` type instead.

 ```rust
 pub struct Layout {